Multiversion Concurrency with Bounded Delay and Precise Garbage Collection: Garbage Collection

 \begin{proof} Fix an execution history and a configuration $C$.
 Consider the set $G$ of all shared \tuple{}s $w$ such that for each version $v \in V_w$, a \collect(v){} operation has terminated.
 It suffices to show that for each \tuple{} in $G$, there is a \collect{} operation that frees the tuple and terminates before $C$.

 First, we show that no local \tuple{s} can affect the \tuple{s} of $G$.
 To see this, fix a \tuple{} $u \in G$.
 We want to show that there cannot be any pointers to $u$ from local \tuple{s}, and thus that its reference count cannot be affected by local \tuple{}s.
 Assume by contradiction that there is a local \tuple{} $\ell$ that is pointing to $u$ in configuration $C$.
 Note that only write transactions ever create \tuple{s}, and that the writer cleans up local \tuple{s} in its \texttt{output} \op{}, and therefore never leaves any local \tuple{s} or effect on the reference counts of shared \tuple{s} after returning.
-Therefore, $\ell$ must have been created by a write transaction $t$ that is currently in its \phasetwo.
-For $t$ to be able to create a \tuple{} that points to $u$, there are two cases: (1) $u$ must be a part of the version that $t$ commits, or (2) $u$ must be reachable from the version that $t$ acquired in its \phaseone.
-Note that in the first case, $u$ is not a shared \tuple{} itself, since it has been created by a transaction that has not yet finished its \phasetwo.
+Therefore, $\ell$ must have been created by a write transaction $t$ that is currently running user code.
+For $t$ to be able to create a \tuple{} that points to $u$, there are two cases: (1) $u$ must be a part of the version that $t$ commits, or (2) $u$ must be reachable from the version that $t$ acquired.
+Note that in the first case, $u$ is not a shared \tuple{} itself, since it has been created by a transaction that has not yet finished its user code.
 For the second case, recall that for $u$ to be in $G$, all versions that $u$ belongs to must have been collected.
-However, $u$ belongs to $V(t)$, and since $t$ is in its \phasetwo, $V(t)$ is live at $C$, and therefore cannot have been collected yet.
+However, $u$ belongs to $V(t)$, and since $t$ is running user code, $V(t)$ is live at $C$, and therefore cannot have been collected yet.
 This contradicts the definition of $G$.
 Therefore, $\ell$ cannot exist.

 Notice that $G$ forms a DAG.
 Furthermore, for each \tuple{} $w \in G$, $G$ contains every shared \tuple{} that points to $w$.
 This is because a \tuple{} belongs to all of the versions that its parent belongs to.
 Therefore we can proceed by structural induction on $G$.